is surgery necessary for a torn ACL in dogs?

 I understand the desire for pet owners to want to avoid surgery for their pets – even if money were no object, there’s still worry about the anesthesia and the post-operative rehabilitation.
 Cage rest seems like a simple solution, but unfortunately, for CCL tears, surgery is almost always preferred.

-The one exception is pets who are under 15 pounds.
+The one exception is dogs who are under 15 pounds.

 Some of these little tykes can get away with strict cage rest.
 About 20%-25% of dogs under 15 pounds and about 50% of cats will improve with conservative non-surgical treatment consisting of strict cage rest, weight reduction and anti-inflammatory medications.
 If no improvement is seen within four to six weeks, your vet will recommend surgical correction.